 Remember: A conclusion is not essential in an 'assess' question IF you have made ongoing judgements as is the case above.
-We suggest you include a brief one anyway which will act as a summary of the key points.
+If you haven't then, a summative paragraph will be needed at the end in order to 'assess'.
 E.g. "So it is clear from the examples discussed above, that TNCs have played the biggest part in accelerating globalisation compared to governments and individuals.
 Governments have played an important role but on balance, it has been the TNCS's pursuit of profit that has created the integrated global economy we see today.
 Individuals have played a part, though they have had the smallest role and although we have all benefitted from globalisation, we have not necessarily been instrumental in accelerating it".